 Shaina takes whimsical studio portraits using props to add a narrative.
 She uses a monochromatic background in her images and the results are sweet and simple.

-You might already know Jess’s work, as she was the creator of the coloured powder shots.
+You might already know Jess’s work, as she was the creator of the colored powder shots.
 She puts holi powder on dogs and captures them in action.
 In her images, dogs look magical and majestic in their movement.

 Jasmin also likes to play with the seasons.
 She captures dogs swimming in the summer or wearing scarves in the winter snow.